 There is this perception out there that smart, successful women would never let themselves be caught up in an unhealthy relationship.
 We have the means to support ourselves, so we can just exit stage left the second we are disrespected, right?

 The evidence is entirely to the contrary.
 For example, Nigella Lawson, a domestic goddess worth $25 million, made headlines for pictures surfacing of being grabbed around her throat by her then-husband, who wrote it off as a “playful tiff” in response to scrutiny by the press.

-And it’s all over the world.
-Reeva Steenkamp, a world-renown model from South Africa with legal career aspirations, was shot dead by her Paralympian boyfriend Oscar Pistorius in 2013 after a history of emotional and physical abuse in the relationship.
+And it’s all over the world, not just the U.S. Reeva Steenkamp, a world-renown model from South Africa with legal career aspirations, was shot dead by her Paralympian boyfriend Oscar Pistorius in 2013 after a history of emotional and physical abuse in the relationship.
 Across the ocean, at the University of Virginia, the world was shocked when they learned of the murder of Yeardley Love, one half of a golden couple that included a UVA lacrosse player, George Huguely.
 Despite warning signs and previous evidence of violence in the relationship, her friends said that “nobody put it all together.”
 She was found beaten to death in her own bedroom by the Charlottesville police, and Huguely was later convicted of her murder.
 Half of women killed worldwide die at the hands of their family or intimate partners.